Banging Toolbox

 9. Folding shovel

 These are specialized shovels designed to fold where the blade meets the shaft.
-Their unique mechanism allows them to lock in an open, closed, or 90-degree position.
+Their unique mechanism helps them to lock in an open, closed, or 90-degree position.

 Folding shovels are usually small shovels with triangular grips that are meant for camping and mobile use.
 These are particularly handy in emergencies and some variants even come with a pick tool.